Bryn Mawr College

 1. Lantern Night Tradition

-Historically, in the fall semester, first-year students gathered in the Cloisters where the sophomores presented them with lanterns in their class color or the McBride color of purple.
-Recently, this tradition has been hold on Merion Green.
+In the fall semester, first-year students gather on Merion Green where the sophomores presented them with lanterns in their class color or the McBride color of purple.

 The sentiment behind Lantern Night is that the light of knowledge is being passed from one class to the other.
-It is a welcoming of the first-year students into the academic community of Bryn Mawr.
-The second "step sing" of the year follows the ceremony.
+It is a welcoming of the first-year students into the community of Bryn Mawr.
+Students keep their lanterns long after they graduate.

 The class colors are dark blue, green, light blue, and red.
 McBrides are always purple, except that some may elect to mix the panes of their lantern with their corresponding graduating class color.
 Dark blue, light blue, red, and green were chosen as representatives of the four elements: water, air, fire and earth.
 The McBride purple lantern color was chosen to represent the human spirit.